Chia-Network/clvm_rs/docs/implementation-notes.md

 leading zeroes as well as sign-extending `0xff` bytes are allowed.

-As an optimization, all negative integers are either immediate failures (e.g. as a coin value) or turns the condition into a tautolgy (always true) (e.g. as a height or time condition).
+As an optimization, all negative integers are either immediate failures (e.g. as a coin value) or turn the condition into a tautology (always true) (e.g. as a height or time condition).
 In the latter case, the whole condition can just be ignored.